Soma San MarcosMay 2013: A review in Bike Times.

 The frame comes in five sizes:

-The 47 and 51 are designed for long-reach brakes, with a reach of about 60mm.
-Youi'll use the BigMouth 73s or Silver sidepulls, or a centerpull with that much reach.
+The 47, 51, and 54 are designed for long-reach brakes, with a reach of about 60mm.
+You'll use the BigMouth 73s or Silver sidepulls, or a Paul or DiaCompe centerpull with that much reach.
 These brakes rather than the med-reach sidepull, because of how the seat stay angle affects clearance.
 It's a quirky detail of frames, largely unknown, quite real, and the best way to deal with it is the way we've done it---with a longer reach.
 This explanation is short on purpose, because it could be 800 words by itself and still not convey the physics of it.

 The actual geometry........well, I don't have time to put it up, and I'm not super-inclined to, anyway.
 There's nothing magic or dumb about it.
 It reflects all of my 'pinions about frame design, with no cave-ins to anybody, and it designed just the way I'd've done it for us.
-I like long chainstays, high head tubes, lowish bottom brackets, good clearance, shallow seat tube angles, moderate head tubes and trail.
+I like long chainstays, high head tubes, lowish bottom brackets, good clearance, shallow seat tube angles, moderate head tube angles (better handling with high-er bars) and trail.
 We've built and ridden the bikes here, and they ride as well as any bike I've designed.

 Getting the right size is easy: